abhimp/abhimp.github.io/_wpages/random/asyncwithopenssl.md

 In this particular scenerio, receiver side may not recieve the entire msg and may not reply ever.

 SSL send and receive messages in chunks.
 It means, while sending data, it encrypts a chunk of data and send the encrypted data to otherside.
-The receiver on the other hand,
+The receiver on the other hand, it process the encrypted data only when it receives entire chunks.
+It might needs to read multiple time from the IO.
+Once, it process a chunk, return the amount of data requested by the application, and keep the rest in the memory.